celioalonso/AppJobs/README.md

 -Using Active Storage to save CVs

 To run:
-         go to the app folder, then enter the command:
+         In the terminal go to the app folder, then enter the command:

          $ rails s

-         Then go to:
+         Then go to:     Localhost:3000

-         Localhost:3000